elementary/installer/README.md

  - [distinst](https://github.com/pop-os/distinst/)
  - valac

 Run `meson build` to configure the build environment.
-Change to the build directory and run `ninja test` to build and run automated tests
+Change to the build directory and run `ninja test` to build and run automated tests.

     meson build --prefix=/usr
     cd build
     ninja test

-To install, use `ninja install`, then execute with `io.elementary.installer`
+To install, use `ninja install`, then execute with `io.elementary.installer`.
+Note that listing drives and actually installing requires root.

     sudo ninja install
     io.elementary.installer

-You can also use test mode for development to disable some destructive behaviors like restarting and shutting down:
+You can also use `--test` mode for development to disable destructive behaviors like installing, restarting, and shutting down:

-`io.elementary.installer -t` or `io.elementary.installer --test`
+    io.elementary.installer --test

+For debug messages, set the `G_MESSAGES_DEBUG` environment variable, e.g. to `all`:

+    G_MESSAGES_DEBUG=all io.elementary.installer